jt0dd/phantom-v/README.md

 ## Phantom V

-Phantom V demonstrates powerful transformations available to attackers to avoid hooks, evade analysis, and masquerade as a benign binary.
+Phantom V demonstrates five powerful transformations available to attackers to avoid hooks, evade analysis, and masquerade as a benign binary.
 Phantom V is an offensive Portable Executable re-packaging tool in the form of a Python library.
 When an attack involves executing a Portable Executable file remotely on a target host, the transformations demonstrated through the use of this library demonstrate the potential for malware to evade detection by endpoint security products and sensors.

 ## Usage